Deferred? Write a letter of continued interest and choose your EDII school!

 Explanation:

-This question almost always gets a love-hate response.
 If you’ve written many letters in your life, you may feel comfortable writing this one, but there are a number of ways to write an impactful letter.
-The first tip we suggest is to start by writing your letter by hand.
+If you’re not as familiar with letter writing, think about this letter as a conversation, a relaxed, casual and emotionally-grounded form of one-on-one communication.
+To successfully capture this tone, start by writing your letter by hand.
 This will help you get out of your academic mindset and into letter-writing mode.

-The first thing to know is that the response should be formatted like an actual letter.
-The second is that it should give a sneak peek into what it would be like to live with you and to be your friend.
-Remember not just to tell, but to show us how your personality may play out in a dorm room, a classroom, or in a budding friendship.
-Keep the focus of the letter on yourself and try to share aspects of your personality and character that can’t be found anywhere else on your application.
-Have fun with it!
+This response should be formatted like an actual letter, and it should give a sneak peek into what it would be like to live with you and to be your friend.
+Although the express focus is technically on your roommate, the implicit focus of the essay should be the kind of person you are and what interacting with you would be like.
+Remember not just to tell, but to show how your personality may play out in a dorm room, a classroom, or in a budding friendship.
+Try to convey aspects of your personality and character that can’t be found anywhere else on your application.

 l